fourkitchens/waterwheel-training/README.md

 - `nvm use` - Change to supported node version (Node 6) if you have [nvm](https://github.com/creationix/nvm) installed
 - `npm install -g yarn` - Install yarn package manager
 - `yarn` - Install all training dependencies
-- `cd lesson-3` - Change directory into desired lesson
+- `cd lesson-3` - Change directory into Lesson 3
 - Inside `src/config` create `local.json` with the clientSecret in it.
 ```
 {
   "client_secret": "abc123"
 }
 ```
-- `cd lesson-3-answer` - Change directory into desired lesson
+- `cd lesson-3-answer` - Change directory into Lesson 3 Answer
 - Inside `src/config` create `local.json` with the clientSecret in it.
 ```
 {
   "client_secret": "abc123"
 }
 ```
+- Now you are ready to start a lesson
-- cd to the current lesson: `yarn start` - Start the app
+- cd to the desired lesson: `yarn start` - Start the app
 - Browser window will open and code changes will hot reload